oracle/truffleruby/doc/user/deploying.md

 are that you can't use Java tools like VisualVM, it is less convenient for Java interoperability, and *peak performance may be lower than on the JVM*.
 You can select the Native configuration by passing `--native`.

+When building from source, you'll need to select the `--native` [build configuration] to be able to use the runtime native configuration.

+[build configuration]: ../contributor/workflow.md#building

 ### JVM Configuration